 When Should You Use a Flex Circuit?

-A common question asked is, “when should I use a flexible circuit?”
+A common question when it comes to PCB design is “when should I use a flex circuit?”
 That question could be coming from someone using a wire and cable solution or someone using rigid PCB materials or even someone brand new to PCB design.
-In a previous blog, we went through the advantages of using flexible circuits:
+In a previous blog, we went through the advantages of using flexible printed circuit cables:

 - Solves a packaging issue